Ramya-Ravisankar/AI_Project2_CleudoGame/RamyaBalasubramanian_readme.md

 │   ├── rooms.json         # Mansion layout data
 │   └── characters.json    # Character and weapon definitions
 ├── tests/
-│   ├── test_movement.py   # Unit tests for player movement
+│   ├── test_movement.py   # Unit tests for player movement logic in the game
+│   ├── test_bayesian.py   # Unit tests for Bayesian reasoning used by the AI player.
-│   └── test_suggestions.py # Unit tests for suggestions
+│   ├── test_suggestions.py # Unit tests for validating the suggestion feature in the game.
+│   ├── test_accusations.py # Unit tests for handling accusations in the game.
+│
-└── README.md              # Instructions for running the game
+│── RamyaBalasubramanian_readme.md  # Instructions for running the game

 ## Setup Instructions